mews6/comms-infrastructure/notes/comms-notes/Chapter 1/What is the Internet?.md

-The internet is, in essence, a group of interconnected computers.
-We are setting this system up through a series of [[Protocols]] for which we define the parameters so different machines can
+The internet is, in essence, an enormous group of interconnected computers measured in the billions.
+We are setting this system up through a series of [[Protocols]] for which we define the parameters so different machines can "talk" to each other.
+We'll call a computer that communicates through a protocol a "[[Host]]".